-- a. the difference between regular wages and the maternity benefit entitlement under the Sickness Insurance Act for a period of 3 months, or - b. regular wages for a period of 3 months, in which case the employer shall claim the associated maternity benefit that is payable under the Sickness Insurance Act.
+- a. the difference between regular wages and the maternity benefit entitlement under Health Insurance Act for a period of 3 months, or - b. regular wages for a period of 3 months, in which case the employer shall claim the associated maternity benefit that is payable under Health Insurance Act.